spectrocloud/librarium/content/docs/04-clusters/03-edge/01-architecture.md

 <br />

-* Kubernetes is natively installed onto the host.
+* Kubernetes is natively installed on the host.

 * Support for bare metal and virtualized edge devices.

-* Customizable site properties such as network proxies, certificates, etc.
+* Customizable site properties such as network proxies and certificates.

-* Configure the Kubernetes API servers to work with virtual IP address (VIP) or Dynamic DNS.
+* Configurable Kubernetes API servers to work with virtual IP address (VIP) or Dynamic DNS.

 * Edge supports adding multiple devices to the site to form a multi-node Kubernetes cluster.

-* Operating system (OS) images are derived from immutable container-based OS images provided by the open-source project, [Kairos](http://kairos.io).
+* Operating system (OS) images are derived from immutable container-based OS images provided by the [Kairos](http://kairos.io) open-source project.

-* The installation is bootstrapped using a relatively small distribution-agnostic installer image named *Stylus*.
-The appropriate version or flavor of the operating system Kubernetes combination is derived from the cluster profile settings, associated with the edge site, and dynamically downloaded and installed.
+* The installation is bootstrapped using a relatively small distribution-agnostic *Stylus* installer image.
+The operating system and Kubernetes version are derived from cluster profile settings associated with the edge site and dynamically downloaded and installed.

-* Palette Edge Distribution supports use cases that require customization of OS packages, device drivers, etc.
+* Palette Edge Distribution supports use cases that require customizing OS packages, device drivers, and more.

 ![native-edge.png](/native-edge.png)